 If you published a fictional novel with mainstream appeal, consider traditional bookworm spots.
 Bookstores, libraries, and book fairs are all great choices.
 Write a non-fiction science book?
 Consider holding your event in a museum or university.
 Before signing on any dotted line, make sure the venue you select has a good track record of hosting events.
 If not, prepare to do a lot of work on your own to make it a success.

-Whether considering a classic place or an unorthodox one, choose an event venue that’s accessible for guests.
+Whether considering a classic place or an unorthodox one, choose a book-signing location that’s accessible for guests.
 Choose a spot that is centrally located and easy to find.
 If you’re hoping to draw people from a wide area, go with a venue that’s near major freeways and offers ample parking.

 3. Make It Fun